kmbhatia/cowin-vaccination-slot-availability/README.md

 The [CoWin API](https://apisetu.gov.in/public/marketplace/api/cowin) currently states : "Further, these APIs are subject to a rate limit of 100 API calls per 5 minutes per IP".
 &nbsp;
-# Update
-I am humbled to see the overwhelming response that this project has received so far.
-Feel free to create amazing applications on top of this project.
-Due to my schedule, I won't be able to allot more time to this project.
-So there won't be any additional commits to this project.

 # Installing Python
 Python is a programming language that is powerful but easy to learn.
 It is free, platform-independent, and popular among scientists.